Package insert / product label

 Indications and Usage for Sevelamer Hydrochloride Tablets

-Sevelamer carbonate is indicated for the control of serum phosphorus in adults and children 6 years of age and older with chronic kidney disease (CKD) on dialysis.
+- Sevelamer hydrochloride is a phosphate binder indicated for the control of serum phosphorus in patients with chronic kidney disease on dialysis.
+(1)

 Sevelamer Hydrochloride Tablets Dosage and Administration